martis42/depend_on_what_you_use/README.md

 | Python    | Integration tests check 3.10.                                                                              |
 | Bazel     | No known constraint.
 Integration tests check the Bazel version defined in [.bazelversion](/.bazelversion). |
 | Buildozer | No known constraint.
 Integration tests check 8.2.1.                                                        |

+# Troubleshooting

+When encountering problems while using DWYU, you find common problems and suggested solutions in [these docs](./docs/troubleshooting.md).

 # Alternatives to DWYU